taandreo/NordVpn_connection/README.md

-# NordVpn_connection
+## NordVpn Connection
-Simple script to test the connection to the NordVpn servers.
+#Simple script to test the connection to the NordVpn servers.

 Usage:

-./nordvpn.py -u: Update the repository from nordvpn api.
-./nordvpn.py -c <Country Code>: Find the best server for the informed country.
+nordvpn.py -u: Update the repository from nordvpn api. nordvpn.py -c <Country Code>: Find the best server for the informed country.